Wasp Lifespan: How Long Do Wasps Live?

 The Rundown on Wasps

 Wasps are classified as parasitic insects.
-They are found in abundance all throughout the world in the United States, Africa, Asia, Europe, and even incredibly thick forests and grasslands.
-The only place you won’t find them in Antarctica.
-There are currently 30,000 identified species of wasps discovered all over the world.
+They are found in abundance all throughout the world, on every continent except Antarctica.
+There are currently over 150,000 identified species of wasps discovered all over the world, with some estimates suggesting the number could be much higher.

-As such a pervasive species, it would only make sense for them to have a huge impact on the earth’s ecosystem – and they do!
+As such a pervasive species, it would only make sense for them to have a huge impact on the Earth’s ecosystem, and they do.
 Wasps are incredibly important for many reasons.
-Wasps are aggressive predators.
+They are aggressive predators.
 They hunt and chow down on many insects that wreak havoc on crops.
 As omnivores, they’ll eat a diet of grasshoppers, aphids, flies, and nectar from flowers and honeycombs.

-This predation helps regulate the number of many insects that destroy plants, allowing for a balanced and diversified environment.
-Some wasps even consume other wasps, which helps them keep their population under control as well.
+This predation helps regulate the number of insects that destroy plants, allowing for a balanced and diversified environment.
+Some wasps even consume other wasps, which helps keep their population under control.

 How Long Do Wasps Live?